australia outback

 Enjoy this magnificent building, more than 100 shops of all categories, and relax in a cafe to take in the atmosphere.
 The entrance to the arcade is at the fountain in Rundle Mall.
 You can walk through the arcade to Grenfell Street.

-Art in the Mall
+Art in the mall

 "A Day Out" is the title of the bronze pigs by Marguerite Derricourt.